arebee/MarkDownTest/samples/2/6/3/3_The Logging Handler.markdown

 + If the configuration specifies logging after the method call and includes the option to log the call duration, the logging handler records the difference between the times when its preprocessing tasks and post-processing tasks occur, and it logs this along with any other configured values.

 # Creating Instances of the Logging Handler #
 When you use this call handler with the Unity interception mechanism, you must provide values for any mandatory parameters of its constructors, and optionally provide values for other parameters.
 If you configure the container with Enterprise Library's classes, then you want that configured **LogWriter** to be injected.
 If you are using an unconfigured container then you will need to get the facade's writer, which will belong to Enterprise Library's default container.
-If you want to inject the log writer from the container being configured, then you must provide it by using **typeof(LogWriter)** or **new ResolvedParameter&lt;LogWriter>()** as the first element in the **InjectionConstructor** to specify that the constructor parameter is to be resolved The values provided are used to set the properties of the handler at run time.
+If you want to inject the log writer from the container being configured, then you must provide it by using **typeof(LogWriter)** or **new ResolvedParameter<LogWriter>()** as the first element in the **InjectionConstructor** to specify that the constructor parameter is to be resolved The values provided are used to set the properties of the handler at run time.
 The constructors you can use are shown in the following code.

 ```csharp
 // Uses the default values.
 Gets the logWriter from the Logger.Writer facade method.